convox/docs/docs/help/troubleshooting.md

 Common rollback causes:

-- **Resource limit exceeded** -- AWS account limits for ALB rules (100 per listener), security groups, or ECS services.
+- **Resource limit exceeded**: AWS account limits for ALB rules (100 per listener), security groups, or ECS services.
 Request a limit increase via the AWS console.
-- **Invalid parameter values** -- A Rack or app parameter was set to a value that CloudFormation rejected.
+- **Invalid parameter values**: A Rack or app parameter was set to a value that CloudFormation rejected.
-- **Permission errors** -- The Rack's IAM role lacks permission for a new resource type.
+- **Permission errors**: The Rack's IAM role lacks permission for a new resource type.
 This can happen after a Rack update introduces new AWS resources.

 If a rollback fails (stack stuck in `UPDATE_ROLLBACK_FAILED`), you may need to manually resolve the issue in the AWS CloudFormation console by continuing the rollback with resources to skip.